-This morning, at around 11.30 a.m., from the north to the south of Portugal, and in various parts of Spain, France, Italy and Greece (among others), there was a general blackout, affecting the daily lives of millions of Portuguese and Europeans.
+On the morning of April 28, 2025, at around 11:30 a.m., from the north to the south of Portugal, and in several areas of Spain , a general blackout was recorded, affecting the daily lives of millions of Portuguese and Spaniards.

 According to SIC Notícias, the website of e-Redes, the company responsible for energy distribution in Portugal, was down, which made everyone even more worried about the blackout.